-What impedes the performance of a data analyst?
+What is the Number 1 reason for the productivity loss of a data analyst?

 Leaders in growing businesses often rely on a data analyst to look into the business performance and come up with insights that when implemented, can help the company grow.
 They might also hire analysts just to provide them with information on what is happening in the business.
 It is therefore natural that an analyst’s time has to be optimized on creating value.

 So, how can business owners and divisional leaders get the best performance from their analyst team?

 Let us first begin by clarifying the nomenclature on the few data-related roles that we have in the industry at the moment.

 A resource that is adept at building data pipelines i.e mechanism to move data from one system to a centralized location, a data warehouse or a data lake for example, so that data analysts and data scientists can use that data to do their magic.

 A resource skilled in the exploration of data using a programming language like SQL and is good at communicating the output of analysis to the business in terms the business users understand.
 A data analyst is generally also good at using data visualization or business intelligence tools to communicate data stories to the business.

 A data scientist is someone who is a good programmer and can write statistical, ML or AI-based models that addressed the business problem at hand.

 In larger companies, each department may have their own data analyst teams assisting decision-makers in these departments.
 Often times analysis is done in an excel and results presented in a powerpoint.

 Breaking down an analyst’s workload can reveal some interesting findings of the quality of time spent and the value they are able to add as opposed to the true value they can add to the business.